mathiasertl/django-ca/docs/source/settings.rst

 CA_DIGEST_ALGORITHM
    Default: ``"sha512"``

    The default digest algorithm used to sign certificates.
-You may want to use ``"sha256"`` for older (before 2010) clients.
 Note that this setting is also used by the ``init_ca`` command, so if you have any clients that do not understand SHA-512 hashes, you should change this beforehand.

 .. _settings-ca-dir:

 CA_DIR
    Default: ``"files/"``

    Where the root certificate is stored.
 The default is a ``files`` directory in the same location as your ``manage.py`` file.

 .. _settings-ca-file-storage: